 Teach What You Know

-* College Clubs – These clubs often need free speakers to teach something to their groups at their monthly meetings.
-This will help you practice your skills, but it will also help connect you with the college in a new way as an expert.
+Many college clubs need free speakers for their monthly meetings.
+This not only allows you to practice your speaking skills but also helps you connect with the college as an expert.

 No comments: